Showing posts with label Thi. Janaki Raman. Show all posts

 “O.K”

-‘Is it for this petty matter you took trouble of travelling this distance by train and bus?”
+‘Is it for this petty matter that you took the trouble of travelling this distance by train and bus?”

 "Isn't it my duty to undertake that trouble?”